- University of Wisconsin-Madison

 - Gastroenterology - Medical College of Wisconsin, Milwaukee

-Dr. Jeffrey Weber serves as Chief of Medicine at Cancer Treatment Centers of America (CTCA) at Western Regional Medical Center.
+Dr. Jeffrey M. Weber serves as a Gastroenterologist at Cancer Treatment Centers of America® (CTCA), Phoenix.

 Dr. Weber earned a medical degree from the University of Wisconsin-Madison, where he also earned a bachelor’s degree.
 Following medical school, Dr. Weber completed both an internship and residency in internal medicine at the Georgetown Division of the District of Columbia General Hospital in Washington, D.C.
 He then moved to Milwaukee, Wisconsin and completed a fellowship in gastroenterology at the Medical College of Wisconsin.